egeulgen/pathfindR/cran-comments.md

     doc    3.8Mb
     R      2.7Mb

-  As suggested before, f we later need to add more built-in data, we will be creating a separate dataset package .
+  As suggested before, if we later need to add more built-in data, we will be creating a separate dataset package .

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.